Gross margin: Differences between industries

 In some industries, like clothing for example, profit margins are expected to be near the 40% mark, as the goods need to be bought from suppliers at a certain rate before they are resold.
-In other industries such as software product development the gross profit margin can be higher than 80% in many cases.
+In other industries such as software product development, the gross profit margin can be higher than 80% in many cases.

-In the agriculture industry, particularly the European Union, Standard Gross Margin is used to assess farm profitability.
+In the agriculture industry, particularly with the European Union, Standard Gross Margin is used to assess farm profitability.